Life Plan: Forging a Better Future

 Building a Financially Stable Future, One Goal at a Time

-Kalila started with financial fitness classes taught by Judy Nelson, a parish outreach coordinator at Catholic Charities’ district office in Salem.
+Kalila started with financial fitness classes taught by Judy Nelson, a Community Services coordinator at Catholic Charities’ district office in Salem.

 “They teach you the basics, which if you know anything about financial fitness, there’s little basic about it!” she says about her time spent in class.
 “There’s a lot to learn, but it’s knowledge that’s essential for someone like me to move my life forward.”